 One or more of the following orders can be sought from the courts:

-A Barring Order prohibits the Respondent from using violent or threatening behaviour towards the victim and requires the Respondent to leave the family home.
+A Barring Order prohibits the Respondent from using violent or threatening behaviour towards the Applicant and requires the Respondent to leave the family home.
+A barring order can last for up to three years but can be extended on application to the court.

 A Protection order is a temporary safety order which prohibits a person from using violent or threatening behaviour towards the victim.
-It can be granted by the court upon application for the barring order, but pending the hearing of the case.
+It can be granted by the court upon application for a safety or barring order and lasts until the full hearing of the application.

-An Interim Barring Order may be granted at the discretion of the court if at the time of the application for longer term protection, the court is of the view that there is an immediate risk to the safety of the applicant.
-It has the effect of removing the Respondent from the family home pending the full hearing of the application.
+An Interim Barring Order may be granted at the discretion of the court if at the time of application for a barring order, the court is of the view that there is an immediate risk to the safety of the applicant.
+It has the effect of removing the Respondent from the family home pending the full hearing of the application but can only last for a duration of 8 working days.

 Breach of a Domestic Violence Order

-Domestic violence orders take effect from the time the accused is notified of the making of the order.
-This either occurs at the time of making the order if the Respondent is in court, or upon service of the order by post or service of the order by Gardaí.
+Domestic violence orders take effect from the time the Respondent is notified of the making of the order.
+This either occurs at the time of the order being made where the Respondent is in court, or upon service of the order by post or service of the order by a member of an Gardaí.

-Anyone who breaches a safety order, barring order or interim order is guilty of a criminal offence, and may be arrested without warrant by Gardaí and prosecuted.
+Anyone who breaches a safety order, barring order, protection order or interim order is guilty of a criminal offence and may be arrested immediately without warrant by Gardaí and prosecuted.
 The penalties on conviction include a fine of up to €1,904.61 and/or a sentence of twelve months in prison.
-A Defendant who is spared a custodial sentence faces the prospect of a criminal record.
-At present proceedings for the breach of an order take place in open (Criminal) court.
+If convicted a Defendant who is spared a custodial sentence will still have a criminal record.
+At present proceedings for the breach of an order take place in open Criminal court but upon commencement of new laws in 2019, they will be held in private.

-The Womens’ Aid page contains concise information on the following most frequently asked questions:
+The Womens’ Aid page contains concise information on the most frequently asked questions about domestic violence court orders:

 - When does the order come into effect?